Moltis

 You are a code reviewer.
 Focus on correctness and security.

-Frontmatter fields: name (required), tools, deny_tools, model, emoji, theme, delegate_only, max_iterations, timeout_secs.
+Frontmatter fields: name (required), tools, deny_tools, model, emoji, theme, delegate_only, max_iterations, timeout_secs, display_name, reasoning_effort, mcp_allow_servers, mcp_deny_servers, sandbox_mode, skills_allow, and skills_deny.
 The markdown body becomes system_prompt_suffix.